Monday, June 7, 2021

 Bt subsp. kurstaki are effective against caterpillars, Bt subsp. israelensis and Bt subsp. sphaericus target mosquito larvae, and Bt subsp. tenebrionis is effective against some coleopterans.

-• Little effect on other organisms, more environment friendly than synthetic pesticides
+• Toxins are specific in action- has little effect on other organisms, more environment friendly than synthetic pesticides

 Mechanism of insecticidal action